rpgreview/papersandpaychecks/pnp.md

 ## 3.4 Tradesperson

 **Harry Baals**, a tradesperson, E+1 N+1 F+1 P+2 (Champion)

+A little short and thin, with sparkling eyes, and boyish looks, Harry "Sparky" Baals has recently completed his apprenticeship as an electrician and is a little cocksure of himself.
+So far this overconfidence seems to have paid off, as he is both competent at his job and reasonably well-versed in workplace regulations.
+In addition to this he keeps himself up-to-date with current affairs and popular culture to the extent that some mistakenly think he's a bit "bookish".

+Nevertheless, his sense of adventure is greater than his intelligence and given that he commands a small following of similarly-aged co-workers it is only a matter of time before disaster strikes.
+For office-workers this typically means some files are deleted that shouldn't be.
+For an electricians, fire is often an unfortunate result.

+It is just this sort of disaster that is appropriate to introduce Harry as an NPC Worker.
+The electrics fizzle and pop in an important public display (probably in a darkened cellar, minus stairs, in the bottom of a locked filing cabinet stuck in a disused lavatory with a sign on the door saying 'Beware of the Leopard').
+In any case, a team of electricians is brought in and Sparky and his friends decide to get thoroughly toasted during the lunch-break on a mix of sativa and indica.
+The inevitable fire occurs and the PC Workers are first on the scene, just in time for the fireworks storage to catch alight.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|